Taters Chatham: Career in crime

-Gambling losses made Chatham increasingly reckless.
-He had a reputation for losing all his money at a casino before leaving and returning, minutes later, with freshly stolen collateral.
+Gambling losses made Chatham increasingly reckless; he had a reputation for losing all his money at a casino before leaving and returning, minutes later, with freshly stolen collateral.
 Sometimes he would break into one expensive house and, if he found nothing worth taking, would then break into the house next door.
 A friend described Chatham as the "Attila the Hun of the pillaging game".
-In his younger years he owned a Lagonda and a Mercedes-Benz and spent his money lavishly.

 Chatham was imprisoned many times and was said to have had a prison cell named in his honour.
 He successfully escaped from Brixton Prison and, while attempting to evade capture, severely wounded a police officer with a jemmy.
 During one spell of imprisonment in 1957 he met fellow thief and gambling addict Peter Scott, beginning a 30-year association between the men.

-Chatham was regarded as the most famous cat burglar in London by the late 1950s.
+By the late 1950s Chatham was regarded as the most famous cat burglar in London.
 Together with Scott he stole millions of pounds worth of goods from jewellery stores in Bond Street and art galleries in Mayfair.
 Chatham once stole several hundreds of thousands of pounds of furs from Harvey Nichols, accessing the shop by its roof.
 He participated in at least 26 raids on art galleries, sometimes stealing paintings to order.
 He sold a Matisse he stole for just £7,500 and a Renoir for £5,000.
 Chatham undertook many of his raids alone and armed only with "a bit of wire and a knowledge of how to bend glass doors", but the contemporary media attributed many of his raids to a sophisticated international gang of art thieves.